-Are you a parent, carer or professional who looks after or knows a child or young person who is expected to have a short life?
+Are you a parent, carer or professional who looks after or knows a child or young person up to the age of 25 who is expected to have a short life?

 Exceptions to our confidentiality policy

-In exceptional circumstances we may need to break confidentiality and share information without your consent.
+In exceptional circumstances we may need to break confidentiality, for example if:

 - A child or young person is at risk of harm

 - An adult is at risk of immediate and significant harm either to themselves or others